 - navigate the disability, housing, health and aged care systems

 - find alternative accommodation and support services that best meets their needs

 - move from residential aged care, if this is the younger person’s choice.

 The younger person, or their family, can contact Ability First Australia to find out:

 - how to receive support

-- when YPIRAC System Coordinators will be operating in your area.
+- where YPIRAC System Coordinators are operating in their area.